xnhp/vanted-wiki/DevelopAlgorithm.md

-# Write a new algorithm
+# Writing a new algorithm

-Algorithm extend the functionality of VANTED.
-They can be called be clicking on a menu-item or on a button in the button-bar or by manually executing them in the frame of the side-tab UI.
+Algorithms extend the functionality of VANTED.
+They can be called by clicking on a menu-item or on a button in the button-bar or by manually executing them in the frame of the side-tab UI.

 Using parameters algorithms can be configured to match the task in hand.

 Before an algorithm is executed, a check can be performed to see if the algorithm is able to perform on the given graph or a given selection of graph elements.
-If it cannot execute it can throw an exception to inform the user.
+If it cannot execute, it can throw an exception to inform the user.

-Algorithms must either implement the `org.graffiti.plugin.algorithm.Algorithm` interface or simply extend `org.graffiti.plugin.algorithm.AbstractEditorAlgorithm` which implements already most of the methods in the interface.
+Algorithms must either implement the `org.graffiti.plugin.algorithm.Algorithm` interface or simply extend `org.graffiti.plugin.algorithm.AbstractEditorAlgorithm`, which implements already most of the methods in the interface.
 They are primarily supposed to work with a graph, who's reference is given to the algorithm before it is executed.

-You should however override or implement at least the following methods.
+You should, however, override or implement at least the following methods.

-* `public String getName()` to give the algorithm a name in VANTED
+* `public String getName()` to give the algorithm a name in VANTED.
-* `public void execute()` which gets called, when the algorithm is called in VANTED
+* `public void execute()` which gets called, when the algorithm is called in VANTED.
-* `public String getDescription()` a textual (or HTML) description of the algorithm
+* `public String getDescription()` a textual (or HTML) description of the algorithm.
-* `public void check() throws PreconditionException` a check method, if the algorithm will work with the given graph
+* `public void check() throws PreconditionException` a check method, if the algorithm will work with the given graph.
 * `public void reset()` to reset the algorithm to a defined initial state.
 * `public String getCategory()` the Menu category.
 A '.'-seperated string giving the menu-hierarchy this algorithm will be embedded in.